Find out about the routes into teaching

 You can do this route in several different ways through School Direct by School-Centred Initial Teacher Training or through Teach First.

 You will train for one year and qualify to teach in early years, primary, secondary or post-16 including further education colleges.

-For School Direct, you apply through UCAS Teacher Training.
+For School Direct, you apply through the DfE Apply webpage.
 In some cases, you could earn a salary while you train and often you may find employment with the school at the end of your training.